sunbird-specs/QuML/v1/question.md

 ##### Order Interaction

-In an order interaction, the candidate’s task is to reorder the choices.
-When specified, the candidate must select the choices and impose an ordering on them.
+In an order interaction, the student’s task is to reorder the choices.
+When specified, the student must select the choices and impose an ordering on them.
 If a default value is specified for the response variable associated with an order interaction then its value should be used to override the order of the choices specified here.
-The order interaction must be bound to a response variable with ordered cardinality and type must be one of string, integer or float.
+The order interaction must be bound to a response variable with ordered cardinality (i.e. list of ordered values).

 | **Data Attribute** | **data-ordered-interaction** |
 | --- | ----- |